 Teaching Your Children About God’s Appointed Times | Sukkot

-Teaching your children about Sukkot can be a challenge, especially if you don’t know where to start.
+Teaching your children about Sukkot can be challenging, especially if you don’t know where to start.
 The Feast of Sukkot is about honoring and remembering the Lord’s provision and faithfulness to His Word.
-Fortunately, Sukkot is a divinely inspired time to teach the next generation about God’s covenant-keeping character.
+Sukkot is a divinely inspired time to teach the next generation about God’s covenant-keeping character.

-When teaching your children about Sukkot, praise the Lord for the protection and provision He will release in and through your home during the appointed time.
-Thank Him for using you to reveal how He is a God that cannot lie and can therefore be trusted in all circumstances.
+When teaching your children about Sukkot, praise the Lord for the protection and provision He will release in and through your home during this appointed time.
+Thank Him for using you to reveal that He is a God who cannot lie and is trustworthy in all circumstances.

 Why Teaching Your Children About Sukkot is Important